Metatavu/keycloak-scim-server/README.md

 ## Configuration

-### Configuation on Realm level
+### Configuration on Instance level

-Configuration on realm level is done by defining environment variables in the Keycloak server.
+Configuration on instance level is done by defining environment variables in the Keycloak server.

 The following environment variables are available:
 | Setting                  | Value                                                                             |